GeekYodhaOpenSource/django-zappa-aws-serverless-starterkit/README.md

-Django Deplyment with aws-lambda using zappa Project Starter Template
+Django Deployment with aws-lambda using zappa Project Starter Template
 =======================

 This starter kit will give you basic template to start work with django, zappa and aws lambda.
 You can modify it as per your requirement.